 Get an International Driving License in Qatar

-If you are a Qatar resident with Qatar driving license you can get an international driving license which lets you drive in more than 150 countries.
-We have prepared an easy guide on how to get an international driving permit, which you can read here:
+If you are a Qatar resident with a Qatar driving license, you can get an international license that lets you drive in more than 150 countries.
+We have prepared an easy guide for getting an international driving permit in Qatar.

 Wishing you all safe driving in Qatar!

 Can I drive in Qatar with International Driving License?

 Yes, With an International Driving License, visit or business visa holders can drive for up to six months from the date of entry into the State of Qatar.

 Can I drive in Qatar with US license?

 Visitors or individuals holding business visas are permitted to drive for a duration of 15 days from their entry date.
 To extend this period, it’s necessary to apply for a temporary Qatar driving license.